Image to Grid

 Yes.
 Use smaller grids for clothing icons and larger grids for posters, wall decorations, and TV screen artwork.

-No. Living the Grid is an independent fan tool with original interface art and Tomodachi-style palette guidance.
+No. Living the Grid is an independent fan tool with original interface art and manually curated Palette House reference guidance.

 Create your dream island.
 Your way.
 We're here to help you make it perfect.